Lu-1023/CRIF-riboFinder/Estimation of dNdS/readme.md

 ```

 ##  <font size=6>step6 Calculating dnds and draw a box by R</font>
-The final data is summarized in R and the homology which greater than 98 is screened to draw a box.
+The final data is summarized in R and the homology which greater than 98 is screened to draw a box plot.
 ```shell
 Rscript dnds_plot.R
 ```